 To request access to, or correction of, your Personal Information, to ask questions about our privacy policies or to refuse or withdraw your consent to our use of your Personal Information for purposes outlined in this Agreement, you may send in a written request or contact us at (please note that requests for access must be in writing):

-If you have any complaints or concerns about this privacy agreement or our privacy practices, please refer to the Customer Complaint Handling Procedures provided to you when you opened your account, which can also be found in our offices and on our website at www.equitablebank.ca.
+If you have any complaints or concerns about this Privacy Agreement or our privacy practices, please refer to the Customer Complaint Handling Procedures provided to you when you opened your account, which can also be found in our offices and on our websites at www.equitablebank.ca or www.eqbank.ca.
 If you choose to send us an email, do not include sensitive information.

 We are committed to providing you with understandable and easily available information about how we manage your Personal Information.

-We may amend this Agreement from time to time to take into consideration changes in legislation or other issues that may arise.
-If we make changes, we will post the revised Agreement on our website and make it available at all of our offices.
+We may amend this Agreement and our other privacy-related documents from time to time to take into consideration changes in legislation or other issues that may arise at our sole discretion.
+Any changes we make to this Agreement will be effective when we post the revised Agreement on our websites.
 If we intend to use or disclose your Personal Information for purposes materially different from what is described in this Agreement, we will take reasonable steps to notify you.
 We encourage you to review the Privacy Agreement whenever you interact with us to stay informed about our information practices, as your continued use of our services or provision of Personal Information after changes have been made to this Agreement constitutes your acceptance of those changes.
+It is your responsibility to ensure that you read, understand, and accept the latest version of the policy.
+The date at the end of this policy indicates when it was last revised.